What If There Really Isn’t a Catch?

-Along with that, I was bound to a 9-5 work schedule with a thirty-minute lunch break.
-My daily commute cost me a full hour stuck in traffic, five times a week.
+Along with that, I was bound to a 9-to-5 work schedule with a 30-minute lunch break.
+My daily commute cost me a full hour stuck in traffic each direction, five times a week.

 That was a rough time for me.
 I hated not being able to control my schedule.
 I wasn’t a bit passionate about my job (to say the least), and it upset me that I rarely saw my husband, whose own job put him on a schedule opposite mine.